 Before disbanding, the Deep Blue Organ Trio recorded four albums, going out in a big way in 2001 with the Stevie Wonder salute, Wonderful!.
 The success of that album got them an offer to open concerts for Steely Dan.
-Subsequently, Broom’s own Bobby Broom Organi-Sation featuring organist Ben Paterson, which released Soul Fingers in 2018,toured with the beloved pop group.
+Subsequently, Broom’s own Bobby Broom Organi-Sation featuring organist Ben Paterson, which released Soul Fingers in 2018, toured with the beloved pop group.

-Of all his achievements, Broom is prouder of none more than his appointment as Assistant Professor of Jazz Guitar and Jazz Studies at Northern Illinois University.
+Of all his achievements, Broom is prouder of none more than his appointment as Associate Professor of Jazz Guitar and Jazz Studies at Northern Illinois University.
 Awarded a B.A. in music from Columbia College and an M.A. in jazz pedagogy from Northwestern University, he has long been involved in music education, previously teaching at the University of Hartford’s Hartt School of Music, DePaul University, Roosevelt University, and the American Conservatory of Music.
 He also has instructed music students in public high schools throughout Chicago as part of a jazz mentoring program sponsored by the Ravinia Festival Organization and has been an instructor and mentor with the Herbie Hancock Institute.